WantongLi123/Global_vegetation_water_sensitivity/README.md

 ### The guide of figure_codes
 i) All processed data are in NumPy array format for Python;

-ii) Original data are shared with public links in the paper.
+ii) Original data are all shared with public links in the paper.

 ### References
 i) Random forest modelling refers to: